study-uhp/study-uhp.github.io/index.md

 ### Installation
 First, install [Meteor](https://www.meteor.com/install).

-Second, visit the [Bowfolios application github page](https://github.com/bowfolios/bowfolios), and click the “Use this template” button to create your own repository initialized with a copy of this application.
-Alternatively, you can download the sources as a zip file or make a fork of the repo.
+Second, visit the [Study-UHp application github page](https://github.com/study-uhp/study-uhp), and download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

-Third, cd into the bowfolios/app directory and install libraries with:
+Third, cd into the study-uhp/app directory and install libraries with:
 ~~~
 $ meteor npm install
 ~~~